Josh Thole: Toronto Blue Jays

-On December 17, 2012, the Mets traded Thole, R. A. Dickey, and Mike Nickeas to the Toronto Blue Jays for Travis d'Arnaud, Noah Syndergaard, John Buck, and Wuilmer Becerra.
+On December 17, 2012, the Mets traded Thole, R. A. Dickey, and Mike Nickeas to the Toronto Blue Jays in exchange for Travis d'Arnaud, Noah Syndergaard, John Buck, and Wuilmer Becerra.
 On January 18, 2013, the Blue Jays announced that arbitration with Thole had been avoided by signing him to a two-year contract worth $2.5 million, with a club option for the 2015 season at $1.75 million.
 On March 24, Thole was reassigned to minor league camp and started the season with the Triple-A Buffalo Bisons.
 He was recalled by the Blue Jays on June 7 when Henry Blanco was designated for assignment.
 Thole made his Blue Jays debut in the 16th inning of an 18 inning win against the Texas Rangers on June 8, going 0-2 at the plate.
 He finished the 2013 season batting just .175 with one home run and eight RBI in 45 games.
 Thole began the 2014 season in Toronto, as R. A. Dickey's personal catcher.
 He improved upon his results from 2013, finishing 2014 with a batting average of .252 with 7 RBI in 56 games played.
 On November 1, the Blue Jays picked up Thole's $1.75 million option for the 2015 season.

 After the signing of Russell Martin in the offseason, the Blue Jays entered 2015 spring training with three catchers on their roster.
 Martin began catching R. A. Dickey early in camp, and supplanted Thole as his personal catcher.
 On March 31, Thole was assigned to Triple-A Buffalo.
 On April 23, Thole was recalled to the Blue Jays when Dioner Navarro was placed on the disabled list.
 He was optioned back to Buffalo on June 2.
 On August 23, Thole was recalled from Buffalo.
 He played in 18 games in 2015, and batted .204 with two RBI.

 On December 2, 2015, Thole was non-tendered by the Blue Jays, making him a free agent.
 He signed a one-year, $800,000 contract with the Blue Jays on December 4.

 Thole made the Opening Day roster for 2016, once again serving as R. A. Dickey's personal catcher.
 He hit his first home run of the season on April 5, in the Blue Jays 5–3 win over the Tampa Bay Rays.
 After the Blue Jays reacquired Dioner Navarro from the Chicago White Sox on August 26, Thole's role with the team was brought into question.
 After catching Dickey's start on August 28, Thole was designated for assignment by Toronto, who hoped that he would go unclaimed off waivers and be released, and could be re-signed on September 1 after the Major League roster expansion.
 Thole elected free agency on August 30, and signed with the Blue Jays on August 31; thus maintaining his postseason eligibility.
 Thole played in 50 games for the Blue Jays in 2016, hitting .169 with one home run and seven RBI.
 On November 18, Thole cleared outright waivers and elected free agency.